-Development proposals that protect or enhance Local Green Spaces and which comply with other relevant policies will be permitted.
-Development proposals that would have an unacceptable adverse impact on the use, function and appearance of these Local Green Spaces or would result in their loss will not be permitted other than in exceptional circumstances.
+Development proposals that protect or enhance local green spaces and that comply with other relevant policies will be permitted.
+Development proposals that would have an unacceptable adverse impact on the use, function and appearance of these local green spaces or would result in their loss will not be permitted other than in exceptional circumstances.